QuantumShadow87-cloud/docs/site/en/install/source.md

   /Library/Frameworks/Python.framework/Versions/3.9/lib/python3.9/site-packages
 Please input the desired Python library path to use.
 Default is [/Library/Frameworks/Python.framework/Versions/3.9/lib/python3.9/site-packages]

-Do you wish to build TensorFlow with ROCm support? [y/N]: n No ROCm support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with ROCm support? [y/N]:

-Do you wish to build TensorFlow with CUDA support? [y/N]: n No CUDA support will be enabled for TensorFlow.
+No ROCm support will be enabled for TensorFlow.

-Do you wish to download a fresh release of clang?
-(Experimental) [y/N]: n Clang will not be downloaded.
+Do you wish to build TensorFlow with CUDA support? [y/N]:
+No CUDA support will be enabled for TensorFlow.

+Do you want to use Clang to build TensorFlow?
+[Y/n]:
+Clang will be used to compile TensorFlow.

+Please specify the path to clang executable.
+[Default is /usr/lib/llvm-16/bin/clang]:

+You have Clang 16.0.4 installed.

-Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -Wno-sign-compare]: n
+Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -Wno-sign-compare]:

 Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]: n